 Learn about clinical trials of breast reconstruction.

-Not everyone can have nipple-sparing mastectomy.
-For example, if the breast cancer is close to the nipple and areola, the nipple and areola are removed during surgery (to ensure all of the tumor is removed).
+Not everyone can have a nipple-sparing mastectomy.
+For example, if the breast cancer is close to the nipple and areola, the nipple and areola are removed during surgery (to make sure all of the tumor is removed).